Aliases for PYGB Gene

 External Ids for PYGB Gene

 The protein encoded by this gene is a glycogen phosphorylase found predominantly in the brain.
 The encoded protein forms homodimers which can associate into homotetramers, the enzymatically active form of glycogen phosphorylase.
 The activity of this enzyme is positively regulated by AMP and negatively regulated by ATP, ADP, and glucose-6-phosphate.
 This enzyme catalyzes the rate-determining step in glycogen degradation. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PYGB Gene

 PYGB (Phosphorylase, Glycogen; Brain) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
+Diseases associated with PYGB include cutaneous adenocystic carcinoma and glycogen storage disease vi.
+Among its related pathways are Activation of cAMP-Dependent PKA and Metabolism.
 GO annotations related to this gene include pyridoxal phosphate binding and glycogen phosphorylase activity.
 An important paralog of this gene is PYGL.

 UniProtKB/Swiss-Prot for PYGB Gene

 Phosphorylase is an important allosteric enzyme in carbohydrate metabolism.
 Enzymes from different sources differ in their regulatory mechanisms and in their natural substrates.
 However, all known phosphorylases share catalytic and structural properties